How to Use a Spikey Massage Ball on Arms | 321 STRONG Answers

 ## Direct Answer

-Press a spikey massage ball against a wall and roll it slowly over your forearm and bicep at one inch per second.
+Press the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) against a wall or table and roll it slowly over your forearm and bicep at about one inch per second.
 Spend 60 to 90 seconds per muscle group, pausing on tender spots for 10 to 20 seconds until the tension releases.
 This targets trigger points and increases local blood flow.
 Arm tightness from lifting, climbing, or long days at a keyboard responds well to this kind of slow, deliberate pressure work.

 ## Wall Press Technique for Forearms